 “Therefore, my beloved, as you have always obeyed, so now, not only as in my presence but much more in my absence, work out your own salvation with fear and trembling, for it is God who works in you, both to will and to work for his good pleasure.”

-Even when we serve the law of sin, acting in our old identity, we must remember always our Lord and Savior, Jesus Christ, and the work He has accomplished on the cross in changing our name, because “It is finished!”
+When we do sin, acting in our old identity, we must turn back to Him (repent), remembering our Lord and Savior, Jesus Christ, and the work that He had accomplished on the cross, changing our name, because “It is finished!”
 (John 19:30).

 May we look forward to the day of our wedding, when we will no longer go back and forth between two names, but finally… only embrace one: